Maximilien42/ClusterDC/README.md

-# clusterdc
+# ClusterDC
-A new clustering algorithm tailored for large datasets.
+ClusterDC: a new clustering algorithm based on kernel-density contours tailored for large datasets.

 ## License